zekaiblog/zekaiblog.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: An enthusiastic NLPer, love all cool things.
+subtitle: **A passionate NLPer with a heart for all things cool 😎**

 profile:
   align: right